 Sample Plan of Study: This is just a sample plan based on the requirements described above; your actual plan will depend on a number of factors including your interests and career plans, plan of courses, availability of courses, thesis/dissertation credit requirements, and your progress through the program.
 To help determine when you can take breadth and depth courses, refer to the Graduate Courses Schedule available on the Graduate Information page on the department website.
-Plan of Study (POS) instructions, FAQ, examples, and templates can be found in a link at http://www.psyc.vt.edu/graduate/
+Plan of Study (POS) instructions, FAQ, examples, and templates can be found on our Psych Grad Program Canvas Project Site.